eeeeeedy/BCG-Data-Science-Internship/README.md

-# Forage BGC - PowerCo - Data Science Internship Project
+# Forage BCG - PowerCo - Data Science Internship Project

 # Project Title & Description

 ### PowerCo Churn Analysis & Prediction
-This repository contains the work completed during a virtual internship at PowerCo, provided by Forage BGC.
+This repository contains the work completed during a virtual internship at PowerCo, provided by Forage BCG.
 The project focuses on analyzing customer churn among PowerCo's SME customers and developing a predictive model to identify high-risk customers.
 The aim is to inform a targeted discount strategy to retain these customers.

 # Table of Contents